 Sorry, not this government.
 The idea of proportional representation seems to be fluttering about, but you don’t even need to go that far.
 There’s a much simpler solution which doesn’t rely on changing the electoral system.
 Even better, all you have to do is lean into existing political expectations.
-And, well, it’s not so much a simple fix to the government itself.
-Rather, it’s a fix to the political party which then becomes the government.
+And, well, it’s not so much one simple way to fix the government.
+First comes the political party, which then becomes the government.

 Shouldn’t the members have a say?
 No. At least not the way they do now.
 It’s better that way.
 They’ll come around when their party wins.

-Party members don’t really have much, if any, say in party matters as it is.
+Party members don’t really have much, if any, of a say in party matters as it is.
 Whether it’s council, parliamentary, or leadership candidates, there’s quite a lot of filtering which goes on before they are presented to members.
 At the lower level, staggeringly few party members vote on internal party association positions, or even council candidates, so there’s no real loss there.
 At the higher levels, in the Conservative Party, for example, Kemi Badenoch was the most popular choice for leadership this time around, among the members, before MPs filtered her out and narrowed the field to Truss and Sunak.
-Even when they voted for Truss, they got Sunak in the end.
+Now it looks like the party isn’t even really getting Truss.
 (A lot of that is her fault to be fair).

 As a party member, what exactly are you losing by not getting a say?
 Even after all that, you were almost certainly going to vote for the party anyway, so what are you even complaining about?
 Isn’t it more important to get behind those who reflect your principles, or back who you think is the best shot, etc. rather than “having a say” exactly?